 - Listening to loud music

-Your hermit crabs are unlikely to hear this at all.
-However, if the noise is directly beside the tank, then lower frequencies (like a solid bass) may cause your hermits distress.
-They may react by moving away or chirping.
+However, if the noise is directly beside the tank, lower frequencies (like a solid bass) may cause hermit crabs distress.
+Consequently, they may react by moving away or chirping.

-If you’re in doubt, try playing the sound for a couple of minutes and watch how your pets respond.
-If they do not scurry away, chirp, or retreat into their shells, then they don’t care.
-Continue as you would.
+If you’re in doubt, play the sound for a few minutes and see how they respond.
+If they don’t scurry away, chirp, or retreat into their shells, they’re unconcerned by the noise.

 Do Hermit Crabs Like Noise?